CompuTec/computec-docs/docs/processforce/developer-guide/processforce-api/processforce-api-tt/general.md

         rtg.OperationResources.Add();
     ```

-4. Every item has to have correspondent item details object.
-Please remember it when importing items from DTW or using other tools based on SAP DI API.
-To achieve this, please use the following PowerShell script:
+4. **Ensuring Item Details Exist**: every item must have a corresponding Item Details object.
+When importing items using DTW or other SAP DI API tools, use the following PowerShell script to ensure all items have a corresponding Item Details object:

     ```csharp
     clear